2013 USASA Region I National Cup

-The 2013 USASA Region I National Cup will be a qualifying tournament to determine which clubs from the first region of the United States Adult Soccer Association will qualify for the first round proper of the 2013 U.S. Open Cup.
+The 2013 USASA Region I National Cup was a qualifying tournament to determine which clubs from the first region of the United States Adult Soccer Association would qualify for the first round proper of the 2013 U.S. Open Cup.

-Two teams from Region I will qualify for the U.S. Open Cup in May.
-The winner will then qualify for the National Finals.
+Two teams from Region I qualified for the U.S. Open Cup in May.
+The winner then qualified for the National Finals.